wduquette/joe/mdbook/src/vm.md

 Gets the value of the local variable in the given stack *slot*, relative to the current call frame.

+### LOCLET
+---
+**LOCLET *pattern*** | *list* *a* → ∅

+The `LOCLET` instruction implements the `let` statement where the binding variables are bound in a local scope.
+It receives the `let` pattern as a constant index.
+The *list* is a list of the constants, computed or literal, used in the pattern.
+The value *a* is the target value to be matched.

+If the match succeeds then the values of the binding variables will be pushed onto the stack, initializing them as locals.
+If the match fails then the instruction throws a `RuntimeError`.

 ### LOCSET
 ---